 North Nicosia (Kuzey Lefkoşa in Turkish) is now is the capital and largest city of the de facto but internationally unrecognised state of Northern Cyprus.
 It is north of the “Green Line”, the United Nations Buffer Zone, dividing it from the Greek sector and the Republic of Cyprus.
-In April 2003 two crossings were opened, and since 3 April 2008, the Ledra Street crossing is open, allowing pedestrian traffic between the two sectors of the city.
+In April 2003, two crossings were opened, and since 3 April 2008, the Ledra Street crossing has been open, allowing pedestrian traffic between the two sectors of the city.

 Just north of the border is the Selimiye Mosque, the principal mosque of the city.
 It was the Roman Catholic Cathedral of Saint Sophia (Ayia Sophia), the oldest surviving Gothic church in Cyprus and its largest.
-It dates from 1209 and was probably built on the site of an earlier Byzantine church.
-In 1570 the city fell to Ottoman forces, and it was converted to a mosque, with two minarets.
-Another outstanding structure is the 14th century St. Catherine’s Church, now the Haydar Pasha Mosque.
+It dated from 1209 and was probably built on the site of an earlier Byzantine church.
+In 1570 the city fell to Ottoman forces, who converted it to a mosque with two minarets.
+Another unique structure is the 14th century St. Catherine’s Church, now the Haydar Pasha Mosque.

 The Kyrenia Gate (Girne Kapısı) in the Venetian wall at the northern part of the old city, constructed in 1567, can still be seen.
 The Ottomans restored it in 1821 with a lookout for a probable Greek revolt.
 A statue of Kemal Atatürk stands in front of it.
 And the old neighbourhood of Arab Ahmet, named after one of the Ottoman commanders in their conquest of Nicosia, is just north of the Green Line.
 It has a late 16th-century mosque and narrow streets leading to the border wall with the Greek sector.